Incorruptible Blockchain Insurance - Latest Trends Gaining Ground in America

 Combined with artificial intelligence and Big Data, blockchain can create a trusted, unfilterable, repository of data.
-And this is why blockchain in insurance could become the future of an industry that has been the target of increasing instances of fraud, human error, and most concerning of all - cyberattacks.
+This is why blockchain in insurance could become the future of an industry that has been the target of increasing instances of fraud, human error, and most concerning of all - cyberattacks.

 The 7 technology trends that are disrupting the insurance sector: